PurnaKoteswaraRaoMallepaddi/captcha_prediction/README.md

-I have used the CNN and open CV. and tensor.npy file is missing so you have to generate it on your own just by running the code. it took me 3 whole days to complete this wonderfull project thanks for visiting
+I have used the CNN and open CV. and tensor.npy file is missing so you have to generate it on your own just by running the code. it took me 3 whole days to complete this wonderfull project thanks for visiting you can look at the output and enjoy